pickr02/cumbria-moths/core/docs/mvp.md

-# Minimal viable product
+# Minimum viable product
-This is a description of the minimum functionality required for a useful product - the Minimal Viable Product (MVP).
+This is a description of the minimum functionality required for a useful product - the Minimum Viable Product (MVP).
-The MVP will be the first official release of the product.
+The MVP will be the first official release of the atlas.

 Two types of 'users' are mentioned below: *admins* and *users*.
 Admins are people who fork this GitHub project and configure it to create an atlas website for other people - their users - to use.